Yehia-Fahmy/interview_training/03_system_design/case_studies/README.md

 ## Case Studies

-1. **Case Study 01: ChatGPT** - How OpenAI serves ChatGPT at scale
+1. **Case Study 01: Large Language Model Serving** - How to serve LLMs at scale
-2. **Case Study 02: Netflix Recommendations** - Netflix's recommendation system architecture
+2. **Case Study 02: Recommendation System** - Large-scale recommendation system architecture
-3. **Case Study 03: Uber Real-time** - Uber's real-time matching and pricing system
+3. **Case Study 03: Real-time Matching** - Real-time matching and pricing system

 ## How to Use